EchoDel/data_science_experiments/create_music/spectrogram/readme.md

 Diagram produced with [Alex le nails](http://alexlenail.me/NN-SVG/AlexNet.html) neural network tool.

+## Second Model

+With the failure of the first model research was conducted on what techniques others have used in literature to acheive similar results.

-## Research on the modelling problem
+### Research on the modelling problem

 Pytorch seems to provide 2 layers which can be used as a solution to this the [Pixel Shuffle][pixel_shuffle] and [upsample][upsample_layer]